What is the Lighthouse Project?

-Referring high-risk cases to a dedicated court list, known as the Evatt List.
+Referring high-risk cases to a dedicated court list, known as the Evatt List in the FCC.

 The project forms part of the Courts’ modernisation plan and has been assisted with funding from the Commonwealth Attorney-General’s Department.
-It will initially be piloted in Adelaide, Brisbane and Parramatta with the goal to secure additional funding for a national roll out.
+It will initially be piloted in the FCC in Adelaide, Brisbane and Parramatta to be extended to the Family Court of Australia in 2021 and the goal to secure additional funding for a national roll out.